LESS OR MORE?

 Intrigued by what we cannot touch yet, I would like to thank Helvetas out loud for organizing so touching workshops.
 It was an opportunity to acknowledge that the tools for navigating in times of environmental challenges exist.
 Art and culture may open up social dialogue spaces where experimentation and new forms of exchange are possible.
 Who uses this potential, on what scale, and with what impact - these are the questions to address now.

-Something more in the air can be the creative source of waking up every morning with the belief that we can step on the path of transformation en masse.
+Something more in the air can be the creative source of waking up every morning with the belief that we eventually step on the path of transformation en masse.
 It can be the source but it doesn't have to.
 It all depends on how open our bodies and minds are, and whether we have enough curiosity to move forward.
 Time will show.

 -